dreamportdev/Osdev-Notes/04_Scheduling/03_Processes_And_Threads.md

 ### Creating A New Process

 Creating a process is pretty trivial.
 We need a place to store the new `process_t` struct, in our case the static array, but you might have another data struct for it.
 We'll want a new function that creates a new process for us.
-We're going to need the starting address for the new process, and it can be nice to in an argument to this function.
+We're going to need the starting address for the code we want our process to run, and it can be nice to pass an argument to this starting function.

 ```c
 size_t next_free_pid = 0;